drshika/gjournal/README.md

 ---

 ### Setup
-Clone this repo to your desktop and run `pip install -r requirements.txt` to install all the dependencies.
+Clone this repo to your desktop and run `pip install -r requirements.txt` and `pip install -u pytest` to install all the dependencies.